Harm Reduction

 Key Elements of Harm Reduction in Psychedelic Work:

 Preparation: Exploring a person’s intentions, mindset, and emotional state prior to a psychedelic experience.
-Discussing dosage, setting, potential interactions, and safety plans helps create a foundation for a more supported and meaningful experience.

 Informed Decision-Making: Providing accurate, evidence-based information about the substance(s) being used, their effects, and potential risks including psychological and physiological impacts, so individuals can make choices that align with their values and goals.

 Integration: After a psychedelic experience, harm reduction involves creating space to process insights, challenges, emotions, and emerging questions.
-Integration can include meaning-making, resourcing, and anchoring lessons into daily life - whether the experience was healing, confusing, joyful, or painful.
+Integration can include meaning-making, resourcing, and anchoring lessons into daily life, whether the experience was healing, confusing, joyful, or painful.

 Harm reduction is ultimately a relational and trauma-informed process, one that sees the person, not just the substance.
 It invites dialogue over judgment, presence over fear, and care over control.